shikhar360/MyLearnings/Solidity/Solidity-Revision/CryptoZombies/Readme.md

 The turmoil over which introduced the DAO Hard Fork which split Ethereum into two active networks: Ethereum and Ethereum Classic.
 We'll dive into this security concern in detail in a later challenge.

+Difference between address and address payable types is that address payable has the methods .transfer and .send.
 #### //-----------------------